Pick of the Season

-Autumn festivals are held to appreciate the year's harvest.
+Autumn festivals to celebrate the year's harvest abound.
 Shinto rituals are held at Aikawa Matsuri and the Annual Festival at Kuji Hachimangu Shrine.
 In addition, local traditional folk arts are shown at events such as "Sado, Treasure Island of Okesa (folk dance and song) and Performing Arts," and "Ondeko in Niibo & Toki Sunset Market."

 Sado's Ironman/Ironwoman Triathlon sets its stage on Sado, utilizing the entire island.
 This is a major international competition, gathering participants from both Japan and beyond.
 The courses are said to be one of the most challenging in Japan, but the rich variety of landscapes lures in participants.
 Thanks to the support and cheers of the local population, the number of participants is increasing every year.

 Leaves turn bright red and yellow.
 Osado Skyline and Momijiyama Park are two of the best spots to see autumn leaves in Sado.